melezhik/pjam-on-rails/README.md

 ## Pjam project

-Is and application _view_ in pjam GUI.
+Is an application _view_ in pjam GUI.

 ## Build proccess